 6. All servings must follow based on the order from the Beverage Menu Card.

-8. In Finals, competitors are required to serve 20 beverages to the judges during a period of 15 minutes.
+8. In the Finals, competitors are required to serve 20 beverages to the judges during a period of 15 minutes.

 11. Competitors are not allowed to move the cups once beverages are served on the Judges’ table.